“I have made the big decision

 I feel fortunate that I'm at a point in life where I can spend so much time with my boy.
 And Nattabi is similarly fortunate: We spend many hours everyday with Mukisa, take him most everywhere with us (he's very social, at ease around people, charming, curious).
 He is especially fond of men and we have several friends who have had close friendships with him since he was an infant.
 One of our best friends, Rashid, comes by about once a week to take Muki out for 6-7 hours.
 He takes him to the mall, to antique car shows, out to eat with his friends.
 Muki adores him and Rashid dotes on Muki; it's a rich association for both of them.

 We are so lucky that we all stumbled into each other -- Nattabi in the middle of her life, me in the final quarter (which is turning out to be the happiest) and Mukisa at the beginning of his.
 All three of us are healthy, happy and looking forward to the future.
 We have a nice place to live (no extra charge for monkeys), plenty to eat, we sleep well, we go for walks, our work and various projects are going well.
 Mukisa likes to laugh and thinks his mama is very very funny.
 He laughs politely at my jokes.
 He enjoys it when Nattabi and I dance and act like big fools, which is often.
 He is walking, running, jumping and climbing all over everything.
 Nattabi's most spoken and most ignored phrase, "Muki!
 You are going to fall!"
-He is very verbal but not quite speaking yet; soon.
-He brushes his 8 teeth about 45 minutes a day and likes having his lush locks combed.
-Luganda and English are spoken in equal measure around our house and most places we go.
-I imagine he sees them as a single language.
 He enjoys being read to and Nattabi (more often than me I'm ashamed to admit) reads at least one book a day to him.
 He loves his nanny, Sophie, and so do we.
 She is Muslim and when she prays Muki kneels beside her.
 He knows he must be quiet when she is praying, but he finds other ways to distract her.
 She also cooks, does laundry, cleans the house and often brings her sons over.
 They love playing with Muki; sometimes they all stay overnight.
 The boys are about 9 & 12.
 We sometimes take them swimming with us, always a fun day.
 Nattabi's tour company is picking up steam and threatening to start making real money.
 My work, including helping her build her travel business, is varied and satisfying, if not lucrative.
 We are busy in a good way.

 On balance, when looked at from a distance, it is, as always, the best of times and the worst of times.
 No matter how perfect things may seem momentarily, we are every moment reminded of the tentative, fragile nature of that perfection in our lives and the lives of all we know and don't know.
 Living here, where the extremes of poverty and wealth are everywhere in evidence, keeps us aware of that truth every moment of every day.
-We are within a day's travel of where homo sapiens began and before us we see how far humanity has come in its present form, since its inception 200,000 years ago.
+We are within a day's travel of where homo sapiens began -- the Great Rift Valley, the Source Perrier of humanity Before us we see how far humanity has come in its present form, since its inception 200,000 years ago.
 It's no joke unless God has a particularly bent sense of humor.
 Just in the last few weeks we've heard of loved ones dying, having severe illnesses, losing everything in a raging wildfire.
-So it goes, as Vonnegut would put it.
+So it goes, as Vonnegut put it (repeatedly) in Slaughterhouse Five.
 Thank you then, or as they say in Luganda, Webale, for staying in touch.
 It's important to me.
 I believe in the art of communication; it's my religion, and my wife and son are its saints, angels.